How To Get A CPAP Prescription Online?

 • Observed pauses in breathing while asleep

-How to Get a CPAP Prescription
+How Do I Get a CPAP Prescription?

+If you’re wondering how to obtain a CPAP prescription, the process can vary depending on whether you’ve already been diagnosed with sleep apnea or if you’re seeking a diagnosis for the first time.
 General practitioners aren’t the only ones who can prescribe a CPAP machine.
 Sleep specialists undergo special training and testing to ensure they can diagnose all sleep-related disorders, including obstructive sleep apnea.

 With Sleep Care Online, our team of healthcare practitioners is available to consult with patients via telehealth visits.
 Your sleep doctor will review the results of your home sleep test and if necessary, prescribe CPAP therapy – all online!